 - Balancing Acts: Technology, Finance and the American Future (Basic Books, 1989).

 Galbraith studied economics as a Marshall Scholar at King’s College, Cambridge, and holds degrees from Harvard University (BA) and Yale University (Ph.D.).
 In 2010, he was elected to the Accademia Nazionale dei Lincei, the oldest honorific scientific academy in the world.
-In addition to Galbraith, current US member-economists include Research Associate William J. Baumol, James Buchanan, Albert Hirschman, Senior Scholar Jan Kregel, David Landes, Joel Mokyr, Amartya Sen, and Robert Solow.
-In 2014, Galbraith was co-winner, with Angus Deaton, of the Leontief Prize for Advancing the Frontiers of Economics, and in 2016 he advised the presidential campaign of Senator Bernie Sanders.
+In 2014, Galbraith was a co-winner with Angus Deaton of the Leontief Prize for Advancing the Frontiers of Economics, and in 2020, he was a winner of the Veblen-Commons Award.
+In 2022 he was elected to the Russian Academy of Sciences and in 2023 to the Lisbon Academy of Sciences.
+He is presently serving pro bono as Chair of the Palau Economic Advisory Group, a bilateral committee constituted in 2022 under the Compact of Free Association between the United States and the Republic of Palau.